Myrmex/overview/cadmus/dev/backend-core-svc.md

 using Cadmus.Core.Config;
 using Cadmus.Core.Storage;
 using Cadmus.Mongo;
-using Cadmus.Parts.General;
-using Cadmus.Philology.Parts.Layers;
-using Cadmus.__PRJ__.Parts;
+using Cadmus.Gisarc.Parts;
-using Microsoft.Extensions.Configuration;
+using Cadmus.General.Parts;
-using IConfiguration = Microsoft.Extensions.Configuration.IConfiguration;
+using Cadmus.Philology.Parts;

 namespace Cadmus.__PRJ__.Services
 {